 Wondering about oral motor skills development or where to start with oral motor therapy?
 Below you will find information related to the development of oral motor skills.
 This oral motor development information can be used to guide oral motor exercises and oral motor skills for feeding.
-This article was written by The OT Toolbox contributor author, Kaylee Goodrich, OTR.

 Development of Oral Motor Skills